Key takeaways

 Many businesses fail for one simple reason: they don’t investigate the market properly and release a product or service to little or no demand.
 By releasing an MVP, you basically launch a field test that will tell you whether or not your hypotheses and projections about the app’s viability are true.

 A good example to look at.
 A couple of years ago, an owner of a vet clinic in Germany reached out to us with an MVP concept for a pet health tracker app.
 The client wanted to test her idea with a limited budget, so we carefully prioritized features and implemented only the crucial ones.
-PetBuddy amassed more than 5,000 downloads in App Store and Google Play, which is a huge number for a niche MVP — and this is not the end.
+PetBuddy amassed more than 5,000 downloads in the App Store and Google Play, which is a huge number for a niche MVP — and this is not the end.

 Raise funds